-Milbank 10 Gresham Street London EC2V 7JD United Kingdom
+Milbank, Tweed, Hadley & McCloy LLP 10 Gresham Street London EC2V 7JD United Kingdom

-Tel: +44 20 7615 3000

-Fax: +44 20 7615 3100
+Tel: +44 207 615 3006 Fax: +44 207 615 3100 Email: oirwin@milbank.com URL: www.milbank.com

-Email: oirwin@milbank.com

-URL: www.milbank.com

-Oliver Irwin is an associate in the Global Project Finance Group and is based in Milbank, Tweed, Hadley & McCloy LLP's London office.
-Oliver specialises in advising both lenders and developers on multi-sourced international project financings involving ECAs and multilateral lenders.
-Oliver has a wide range of experience in a variety of industry sectors such as telecoms, satellites, manufacturing, power and water and renewables and has worked on a number of major transactions in the Middle East, Africa, Europe and Asia.
+Oliver Irwin is a senior associate in the Global Project Finance Group and is based in Milbank, Tweed, Hadley & McCloy LLP's London office.
+Oliver specialises in advising both lenders and sponsors on multi-sourced international project financings involving ECAs and multilateral lenders.
+Oliver has a wide range of experience in a variety of industry sectors, including telecommunications, satellites, oil and gas, power and water and renewables and has worked on a number of major transactions in the Middle East, Africa, Europe, Latin America and Asia.